 So I triaged boxes and rooms and decided that the kitchen would be the

-I did take a little break this afternoon and went upstairs
+I took a little break this afternoon and went upstairs

-to check on the progress the Nies were making in their rooms.
+to check on the Nies' progress in their rooms.

 They finally unloaded boxes of their clothes.